Jason Heyward Player Props: Dodgers vs. Cubs

-The Los Angeles Dodgers and Jason Heyward, who went 0-for-3 last time in action, battle Drew Smyly and the Chicago Cubs at Dodger Stadium, Sunday at 4:10 PM ET.
+On Thursday, Jason Heyward (coming off going 1-for-4 with a double) and the Los Angeles Dodgers face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Cubs.
+In his last game he had a one-hit showing (1-for-4) against the Mets.

 Jason Heyward Game Info & Props vs. the Cubs